Las Vegas Overview

 If you want to go to the best, hit the Tao Nightclub at the Venetian.
 It is a high energy DJ driven club.
 Tao has to main rooms and an outside terrace with a great view of The Strip.
 Features attractive go-go dancers and state-of-the-art audio and lighting systems.

-NEWS: 1OAK ("One of a Kind") nightclub coming to Vegas!
+1OAK ("One of a Kind") nightclub coming to Vegas!
 Confirming earlier rumors, the Mirage's Jet nightclub closed on Tuesday, Sept.
 6, 2011.
-The club will reopen on New Year's Eve as 1OAK ("One of a Kind").
-Las Vegas' leading nightclub developer, The Light Group, is partnering with The Butter Group, New York's premier lifestyle and hospitality company to bring a "One of a Kind Nightlife Experience" to Las Vegas.
+The club opened on New Year's Eve as 1OAK ("One of a Kind").
+Las Vegas' leading nightclub developer, The Light Group, partnered with The Butter Group, New York's premier lifestyle and hospitality company to bring a "One of a Kind Nightlife Experience" to Las Vegas.
 (1OAK New York and 1OAK Brazil boast visits by the world's biggest celebrities such as Beyonce, Jay-Z, Madonna, Katy Perry, Cameron Diaz, Kanye West, Calvin Klein and many others.)

 Factoid: Six and a